More of the equipment that’s earned a place on my reloading bench so far (continued from part 1).

 The “Type S” sizing die uses bushings–sold separately–to achieve the specific neck tension you want for your loads.
 It sizes the case body in the usual way, all to very fine tolerances.
 You may have to buy more than one bushing if you load different bullets or different brass.
 You may also want more than one in order to step neck size down gradually and not induce runout with a big, aggressive correction.

 I eventually side-stepped the finer points of bushing selection entirely by taking advantage of the Type S design and leaving the neck bushing out.
 The die now acts as a body sizing die and lets me use another piece of equipment for neck sizing: the Lee Collet Neck Sizing die.
-The upside of the collet die is that it gives consistent neck sizing for different type of brass; the downside is that it costs about twice what an individual bushing does and means yet another pass through the press.
+The upside of the collet die is that it gives consistent neck sizing for different types of brass; the downside is that it costs about twice what an individual bushing does and means yet another pass through the press.

 I think the star of the Redding Match set is the Competition Seating Die: it loads bullets straighter than anything else on my Rock Chucker–and as I mentioned in part 1, performs neck-and-neck with expensive, caliber-specific chamber-type seaters.
 I really like the “micrometer”-style adjustments for seating depth–so much so that I went back and retrofitted my Hornady dies with the same setup.
 If loading low BC bullets like Berger VLDs, you’ll want a VLD seating stem (sold separately) for best results.